'Ridwell' Recycling Program Launches In Twin Cities, Collects Hard-To-Dispose-Of Items

 Since its launch in Seattle, Portland, Denver and Minneapolis, the company said it’s saved 5 million pounds from being added to landfills.
 They said the more people who participate in a zip code, the more efficient the pickup routes can be.

-Ridwell said it doesn’t compete with curbside programs because they pick up different recyclables.MORE NEWS: 29 Minnesotans Suffer Norovirus Symptoms After Eating Raw Oysters At Robbinsdale Restaurant
+Ridwell said it doesn’t compete with curbside programs because they pick up different recyclables.MORE NEWS: Restaurants Rejoice As Final Four Fans Fill Downtown Minneapolis

 So far, more than 1,000 Twin Cities residents have signed up.